wilmTap/analytics-udd/udd/student_course_membership.md

 ##STUDENT_COURSE_MEMBERSHIP_SEQ
 ###Description
-The institution's own unique identifier for the student and the course_instance they are assigned to.
+A sequence indicator that uniquely identifies the combination of the student and the course_instance they are assigned to.

 ###Purpose
 To provide a unique course_instance code for a student, for use in joining a student to course_instance/enrolment records

 ###Derivation
 As defined by the Student Record System.

+###Valid Values
+Either a letter or digit that increments for each student - course_instance pair.

 ###References